 Wisconsin’s Family and Medical Leave Act

 The WFMLA applies to Wisconsin employers with at least 50 permanent employees.
-The WFMLA allows you to take up to two weeks off in a calendar year if you're unable to work due to pregnancy or childbirth (with more time available to bond with and care for your new baby—see below).
+The WFMLA allows you to take up to two weeks off in a 12-month period if you’re unable to work due to pregnancy or childbirth (with more time available to bond with and care for your new baby—see below).

 Your Eligibility Under Federal FMLA and WFMLA